 For instance, the triggers used in the image domain are encoded in 255 possibilities per channel, which gives many combinations of color.
 In neuromorphic data, however, the trigger space is reduced to 4 possibilities encoded by the two different polarities.
 Furthermore, in the image domain, the trigger is commonly static, i.e., no time-encoded data is used.
 In neuromorphic data, we encode the trigger using the time window, allowing us to create triggers that change the location through time.
 Next, we list the main challenges:

 \begin{enumerate}[itemsep=0mm, label=\textit{C.\arabic*:}, ref={C.\arabic*}, leftmargin=0ex, labelsep=\widthof{~}, itemindent=\widthof{C.2:~ }]

 \item \textit{Designing and optimizing the trigger.} Selecting and optimizing the trigger in the context of neuromorphic systems poses significant challenges due to the temporal nature and multiple frames per data point.
 The diverse range of options raises important questions: \emph{How can we efficiently identify the trigger that maximizes the efficacy of the attack while minimizing its impact on clean accuracy?
-What are the crucial parameters when designing a backdoor trigger specific to \acp{SNN}?}
+When designing a backdoor trigger specific to \acp{SNN}, what are the crucial parameters?}

 \item \textit{Generating stealthy triggers.} Generating stealthy triggers for neuromorphic systems presents difficulties since each trigger pixel can only assume four distinct values, making smoothing the trigger over clean data more complex than images with higher value ranges, such as $3\times 256$ in regular data.
 This limitation raises the questions: \emph{How can we design a backdoor trigger that exploits the time-encoded data to create a unique, imperceptible trigger for each input sample and frame?
 What influence do the selected parameters exercise on the stealthiness of the trigger?}